Topic: Emergency Services Commission

 Find your local number: https://cityoflaurel-org.zoom.us/u/kes6URLe2z

 Virtual via Zoom

-Vice Chair Davis called the meeting to order, with the following members virtually present:
+Vice Chair Davis called the meeting to order at 7:07 PM, with the following members virtually present:

 Chairman Fred Carmen,